Project – Active

 |

 In January 2021, former Minister of Hydrocarbons Rubens Mikindo announced his intention to open 19 new oil blocks to bidding from fossil fuel companies.
-In April 2022, the new minister Didier Budimbu Ntubuanga proposed 16 oil blocks to the council of ministers for approval.
+In April 2022, a new minister, Didier Budimbu Ntubuanga proposed 16 oil blocks to the council of ministers for approval.
 However, three months later, the DRC began accepting bids for exploration in 30 oil and gas blocks, introducing 14 additional blocks that were not put before the council of ministers.
 The blocks are spread across the country throughout three sedimentary basins, including the coast, central Congo, and the Tanganyika rift valley.
 Minister Ntubuanga promised that all protected areas will be spared, but according to an analysis by Greenpeace, 13 blocks lie in protected areas.

 Impact on human rights and communities